qgis/QGIS-Documentation/source/docs/user_manual/processing/modeler.rst

 the toolbox just like any other algorithm.

 Models can also be saved within the project file using the
 |addToProject|:sup:`Save model in project` button.
-All the models saved with this
+Models saved with this
-method won't be written as :file:`.model` file on the disk but will be embedded in the :file:`.qgz` project file.
+method won't be written as :file:`.model` files on the disk but will be embedded in the :file:`.qgz` project file.

-Project models are available in |qgsProjectFile|:guilabel:`Project models` menu of the toolbox.
+Project models are available in the |qgsProjectFile|:guilabel:`Project models` menu of the toolbox.

 The models folder can be set from the Processing configuration dialog, under the